 Liu and Ram conceptualize data provenance as consisting of seven interconnected elements including what, when, where, who, how, which, and why.
 These are elements of several metadata frameworks.
 Basically, most metadata schemas ask these elements about their data.

 So, if we conflate these two terms into metadata, we are saying that metadata gives the following information about the data it models or represents:

-OpenDataSoft natively uses a subset of DCAT to describe datasets.
-The following metadata are available: title, description, language, theme, keyword, license, publisher, references.
+Opendatasoft natively uses a subset of DCAT to describe datasets.
+The following metadata is available: title, description, language, theme, keyword, license, publisher, references.
 It is possible to activate the full DCAT template, thus adding the following additional metadata: created, issued, creator, contributor, accrual, periodicity, spatial, temporal, granularity, data quality.

 A full INSPIRE template is also available and can be activated on demand.
 The creation of a fully custom metadata template can also be done.

 A lot of the discussions around data quality and data discoverability have revolved around metadata and something called ontologies.
 Ontologies are descriptions and definitions of relationships.
 Ontologies can include some or all of the following descriptions/information: